IanXSmith/joule-code-samples/range-finder-scanner-js/README.md

 ![](./images/range-finder-scanner-overall.jpg)

-You need to have a Grove\* Shield connected to an Arduino\*-compatible breakout board to plug all the Grove\* devices into the Grove\* Shield.
+You need to have a Grove\* Shield connected to an Arduino\* compatible breakout board to plug all the Grove\* devices into the Grove\* Shield.
 Make sure you have the tiny VCC switch on the Grove\* Shield set to **5V**.

-You need to power Intel® Joule Expansion Board with the external power adaptor that comes with your starter kit, or substitute it with an external 12V 1.5A power supply.
+You need to power the Intel® Joule™ development board with the external power adaptor that comes with your starter kit, or substitute it with an external 12V 1.5A power supply.
 You can also use an external battery, such as a 5V USB battery.

 In addition, you need a breadboard and an extra 5V power supply to provide power to the motor.
 Note: you need a separate battery or power supply for the motor.
-You cannot use the same power supply for both the Intel® Joule Expansion Board and the motor, so you need either 2 batteries or 2 power supplies in total.
+You cannot use the same power supply for both the Intel® Joule™ development board and the motor, so you need either 2 batteries or 2 power supplies in total.

 1. Plug the stepper motor controller into pins 8, 12, 16, and 20 on the Joule board for it to be able to be controlled.
 Connect the controller to ground (GND), to the 5V power coming from the Joule board (VCC), and to the separate 5V power for the motor (VM).

 2. Plug one end of a Grove\* cable into the Grove\* IR Distance Interrupter, and connect the other end to the D2 port on the Grove\* Shield.
-And connect the second pin on the Grove\* Shield to the 1st pin on the Intel® Joule Expansion Board.
+And connect the second pin on the Grove\* Shield to the 1st pin on the Intel® Joule™ development board.

 ## Configuring the example

-This example uses a server hosted on the Intel® Joule Expansion Board.
+This example uses a server hosted on the Intel® Joule™ development board.
 You will be able to host the server on the board without any significant problems, however, in order to be able to access the application hosted by the server you would need to unblock the ports on the board.

 To do that, please run the following commands: